 How long does depression last?

 On average, an episode of major depression lasts 4 to 8 months, although this duration can be shortened by treatment.
 Most people recover within 3 to 6 months with treatment, although it can take longer than this for some.

 What is the outlook for people with depression?

-Depression can recur; 60 per cent of people who have a depressive episode do not have another during the next year, while the remaining 40 per cent do.
-The risk of recurrence is higher for people who have had 3 episodes of depression.
 The pattern of relapse (recurrence) of depression varies — some people have long periods free of depression, others have clusters of episodes, and still others have more episodes as they get older.